-- b.
+- a.
+Ensure that the spelling of names, terms, and abbreviations is consistent, including in tables and figure legends - b.
 Abbreviations, except for very commonly ones, must be defined the first time they are used - c.
 A complete list of abbreviations used has to be supplied with the manuscript